Trackunit/developer-hub/guides/sdk-docs/getting-started/extension-points.md

 }
 [/block]

-The Iris App SDK provides these extension points in the manager.
+The App SDK provides these extension points in the manager.

 # Asset Home Extension Point